Implementing Role-Based Access Control for Digital Archives: Resolving Workflow Bottlenecks in Preservation Security

 Root-Cause Analysis of Permission Drift and Silent Failures

-The diagram below maps each OAIS-aligned role to its permitted actions and target resources, with a default-deny decision node that rejects any unlisted role/action combination.
+The next diagram maps each OAIS-aligned role to its permitted actions and target resources, with a default-deny decision node that rejects any unlisted role/action combination.

 Roles are scoped to specific actions and resources; any request outside the policy matrix falls through to default deny.